paypronl/woocommerce-payments-plugin/resources/readme.txt

 = Requirements =

 * PHP version 7.2 or greater
-* PHP extension cURL
-* PHP extension OpenSSL
-* WordPress 3.8 or greater
+* WordPress 5.0 or greater
-* WooCommerce 3.9 or greater
+* WooCommerce 5.0 or greater

 = Automatic installation =